ansible/ansible/docs/docsite/rst/playbooks_intro.rst

 Tips and Tricks
 ```````````````

+To check the syntax of a playbook, use ``ansible-playbook`` with the ``--syntax-check`` flag.
+This will run the
+playbook file through the parser to ensure its included files, roles, etc. have no syntax problems.

 Look at the bottom of the playbook execution for a summary of the nodes that were targeted
 and how they performed.
 General failures and fatal "unreachable" communication attempts are
 kept separate in the counts.